 Mrs. Robinson is a fiction writer and publishes a poetry and short fiction blog.
 “Sharing in the creative travels of students always helps to refresh my own view of my writing and my reality.”

-Mrs. Robinson lives in Clifton Park New York with her three children ages 12, 10, and 7 and her husband Dr. L. Oliver Robinson as well as the family pets, Teddy, Mud ball, Snowflake and numerous nameless fish.
+Mrs. Robinson lives in Clifton Park New York with her three children and her husband Dr. L. Oliver Robinson as well as the family pets, Teddy, Mud ball, Snowflake and numerous nameless fish.
 It is the spirit of her children that feeds her creative endeavors every day.